Timeline - Protests against Saleh rule in Yemen

 -- GCC Secretary General Abdbullatif al-Zayani leaves Sanaa after failing to get a power transfer deal signed.

-Sept 22 - Fighting between pro- and anti-government forces spreads through Sanaa.

-Sept 23 - President Ali Abdullah Saleh returns to Yemen from Saudi Arabia, greeted by gunfire and explosions.
+Sept 23 - Saleh returns from Saudi Arabia, greeted by gunfire and explosions.

-Sept 24 - At least 17 people are killed when government forces attack the main opposition protest camp in Sanaa, witnesses and medics say, bringing the death toll in five days of fighting to at least 100.
+Sept 24 - At least 17 people are killed when government forces attack the main opposition protest camp in Sanaa, raising death toll in five days of fighting to at least 100.